MCZbase/datashot_ee/README.md

 ## Prerequsisites

-First, configure the database, see the datashot_thick for instructions and the schema.
+First, configure the database, see the [DataShot Desktop Application project](https://github.com/MCZbase/DataShot_DesktopApp) for instructions and the schema.

 Install Glassfish 3.1.2.2+  (these are old instructions, works in Glassfish 4).
 [Configure jdbc resource, jdbc connection pool, jms connection factory, jms destination.]